armanincredible/Compiler/README.md

 The last project in @ded32 "Computer Architecture" course held in MIPT
 ## How to run program
 !You need to have your code in input folder code.txt!   <br/> Just run program in folders tree generate and code generate.
-Then your executable file will be in output.
+Then your executable file will be in output folder.
 ## Example
 ```
   #x = 4;
   #y = 8;
   #z = #x * #y;
 ```
-This code in assembler (nasm) file will look like this:
+This code in assembler (nasm) file (what you can find in output folder) will look like this:
 ```
   push rbp
   mov rbp, rsp